SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 The evaluation therefore demonstrates internal pipeline behaviour and component-level trade-offs, but does not establish external generalisability or clinical effectiveness.

 ##
-## 17.5 Scope and Output Limitations
+## 17.5 Scope & Output Limitations

 The entity schema is intentionally limited to `SYMPTOM`, `INTERVENTION`, and `CLINICAL_CONDITION`.
 This keeps the project focused and auditable, but limits clinical coverage.
 The system does not currently support: